Gradient Flow Through Diagram Expansions: Learning Regimes and Explicit Solutions: Loss expansion and diagram calculus

 The set $E=E_u\cup E_F$ consists of the set $E_u$ of \emph{model weight edges} and the set $E_F$ of \emph{target hyper-edges}.
 A weight edge $u_{k,i}^{(m)}\in E_u$ connects an $H$-node $k\in V_H$ to a $p$-node $i\in V_p$.
 The index $m$ (\emph{color}) is a property of the edge and can take values $1,\ldots,\nu$.
 In general, there may be many edges $u_{k,i}^{(m)}$, even with the same color $m$, between two given nodes $k$ and $i$ (i.e., $G$ is a \emph{multi}-hyper-graph).

 An element of the set $E_F$ is a hyper-edge $F_{i_1,\ldots,i_\nu}$ connecting $\nu$ $p$-nodes $i_1,\ldots, i_\nu\in V_p$.
 Again, there may be more than one hyper-edge connecting the same $p$-nodes.

-To each diagram $G$ we associate a polynomial which we call \emph{diagram polynomial} and, by slightly abusing notation, denote by the same letter $G$.
+To each diagram $G$ we associate a polynomial in the model weights which we call \emph{diagram polynomial} and, by slightly abusing notation, denote by the same letter $G$.
 For clarity, let us enumerate all vertices and (hyper)-edges in $G$:

 Then the polynomial $G$ is defined by

 In other words, each node implies summation over the respective index, and for each assignment of node indices the respective monomial is formed by multiplying over all (hyper-)edges the model weights and target values associated with respective node indices.
 (Here we also slightly abuse notation and use $i_r, k_r$ to denote both a node in the hyper-graph and a respective summation index.)